Moksh-Mehta7/BB84-Quantum-Key-Distribution/docs/README.md

 - **Qiskit Team**: For the excellent quantum computing framework
 - **BB84 Creators**: Bennett and Brassard for the foundational protocol
 - **AI Assistance**: Claude (Anthropic) and Chatgpt was used for code debugging, optimization, and implementation guidance

+## AI Assistance Disclosure

+**Note**: AI was used to assist with code debugging, optimization, and implementation guidance throughout this project.
+All core concepts, algorithm design, and analysis methodology were developed by the team members.

 ## Contact